 The Parallels Between the Longest-Lived Tree and the Longest-Lived Human

-The Giant Sequoia tree has protective chemical compounds called tannins that are concentrated in both the bark and heartwood or the inner, non-living core of the tree.
+Giant Sequoia trees have protective chemical compounds called tannins that are concentrated in both the bark and heartwood or the inner, non-living core of the trees.
 Tannins are distinguished by their deep reddish-brown color.
-These tannins act as a potent, natural defense mechanism against fire, insects, and fungal decay, allowing the tree to live for thousands of years.
-In contrast, other trees do not have this high tannin concentration in their bark and heartwood.
+These tannins act as potent, natural defense mechanisms against fire, insects, fungal decay, allowing the trees to live for thousands of years.
+Most of the other trees do not have this higher tannin concentration in bark and heartwood.